noseplug/monorepo/README.md

 Deploy the cloud functions to Google Cloud.
 ```
-$ firebase --only functions deploy  # NOTE:
+$ firebase --only functions deploy
 ```